nonbunrah/secondProject/README.md

 		"end_date_traveled":  "12/05/04"
 	},
  ```
+<b> GET /api/traveled/locations/:id </b>
 This GET Request will retrieve a location that people have traveled to using the location ID

-<b> GET /api/traveled/locations/:id </b>
 ```
+Response:

 	{
 		"rowid":  1,
 		"name":  "Joe",